ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 **Example 1: Explicit value assignment using a constant**

 This example shows the assignment of a constant value to a view attribute within the select list.
-The field that is called polarity indicates if the polarity of `PS.match` is positive or negative (Notice the explicit assignment of a constant value to this attribute).
+The field that is called polarity indicates whether the polarity of `PS.match` is positive or negative (Notice the explicit assignment of a constant value to this attribute).

 ```
 create view PositiveSentimentsWithPolarity as